Greg4cr/sbse-sigsoft-standard/README.md

 - That results of a study are negative (i.e., worse than a random search or other state-of-the-art).
 Such results are still valuable and advance the state of the field, as long as the study meets the general quality criteria and the essential attributes at least.
 - That a multi-objective approach is not compared to a single-objective approach by evaluating each objective separately.
 This is not a meaningful comparison because, in a multi-objective problem, the trade-off between the objectives is a major factor in result quality.
 It is more important to consider the Pareto frontiers and quality indicators.

-## Notes

-**This standard is a living artifact.** We welcome pull requests with suggested edits to existing items, additional items in each category, suggested reading, and exemplar papers.

 ## Suggested Readings

 - Amritanshu Agrawal, Tim Menzies, Leandro L. Minku, Markus Wagner, and Zhe Yu.
 "Better software analytics via" DUO": Data mining algorithms using/used-by optimizers."
 Empirical Software Engineering 25, no. 3 (2020): 2099-2136.